Skip to main content

 vulkro-live mcp

-This exposes verify, warden, and inspect to your agent directly, so a suspicious package, MCP server, or tool result can be vetted mid-session.
+This exposes verify and warden to your agent directly, so a suspicious package, tool manifest, or tool result can be vetted mid-session.

 Free tools, and the in-loop guard in the paid engine

 Everything above is the free, open-source, keyless Vulkro Labs CLI (vulkro-live).
-The tools are MIT or Apache-2.0 licensed and run entirely on your machine.
+The tools are MIT or Apache-2.0 licensed and run on your machine; the only thing that ever leaves it is public metadata (package names, versions, tool manifests), never your source code.

 curl -fsSL https://dist.vulkro.com/install-live.sh | bash